 Miles today 14.4 cumulative 851.3

 Spoiler alert!
-I have reasched the end of the Pennine Way and I am back home.
-I have not had good WiFi since Thursday so I have a bit of catching up to do.
+I have reached the end of the Pennine Way and I am back home.
+I have not had good WiFi since Bellingham so I have a bit of catching up to do.
 I hope I have remembered everything I was going to write as I don’t keep notes as I go along.
 As you know, if you have followed the blog, I have to go back and do the bit I missed when I was unwell.

 A late start today.
 First I had to queue outside the Co-op before I could buy food for the next three lunches.
 Then I found out there has been a landslide so there are no buses between Jedburgh and Edinburgh.
 After a bit of dithering I have booked a taxi.
-Finally, when I left the hotel (Cheviot Hotel, recommenced) I thought I was on the opposite side of the road so it took a while to find the a Pennine Way.
+Finally, when I left the hotel (Cheviot Hotel, recommenced) I thought I was on the opposite side of the road so it took a while to find the Pennine Way.
 I eventually left Bellingham at about 11am.

 It was another cloudy day.
 There were some showers but I was confident it was going to dry up before I had to put up my tent.
 The path headed steeply uphill though farmland with views back towards the way I had come and the end of yesterday’s walk.

-I soon entered moorland and most of the rest of today’s walk was keeping my eyes on the ground in front of me trying to avoid the deeper sections of bog, no causey paving today.
+I soon entered moorland and most of the rest of today’s walk was spent keeping my eyes on the ground in front of me trying to avoid the deeper sections of bog, no causey paving today.
 This is where the walking poles come in useful, by probing ahead you can decide whether it is safe to proceed (pole stops after an inch or so); hop across quickly (pole sinks slowly); look for another route (pole doesn’t stop sinking).